surevine/passport-xmpp/README.md

 * Users are able and willing to trust your service
 * Users are using a SASL authentication mechanism that does not involve them revealing their true password

+We don't currently support setting a SASL mechanism but pieces are in place, if required please raise an issue and we'll finish off the code.
+Thanks!

 ## Install

     $ npm install passport-xmpp